Let’s face it, filming a wedding can be really stressful.

 I feel like with the GM line.

-Sony has finally made their lenses fast enough where there’s no discernible lag between you rotating the focus ring.
+Sony has finally made their lenses fast enough that there’s no discernible lag between you rotating the focus ring.

-You should have no problems switching this lens to manual focus if you need to, and it should perform very well.
+You should have no problems switching this lens to manual focus if necessary, and it should perform very well.

 Sony 24mm F1.4: (Best lens for Sony A7iii video)